fmcnallyi3/icetop-cnn/README.md

 As a high-level overview, this project aims to train neural networks on low-statistics data collected from the IceTop surface detector.

 ## How to Install
-This installation tutorial assumes you have some familiarity with navigating the Linux operating system.\
+This installation tutorial assumes you have some familiarity with navigating a terminal and the Linux operating system.\
-If you are new to working in the command line or in a Linux environment, check out [this section](#linux) on Linux in our user guide.
+If you are new to working in the command line or in a Linux environment, check out [this section](https://github.com/fmcnallyi3/icetop-cnn/wiki/User-Guide#linux) on Linux in our [user guide](https://github.com/fmcnallyi3/icetop-cnn/wiki/User-Guide).

 ### Log in to Cobalt
+First, open the command prompt (Windows) or terminal (Mac/Linux).\
 If you have configured your .ssh, then you may log in with the following command:
 ```bash
 ssh cobalt